California High-Speed Rail

 Door-to-Door Trip Times between downtown San Francisco & downtown Los Angeles; credit U.S. High Speed Rail Association

 Another travel factor is schedule reliability.
-Air travel between the two cities contends with fog delays at SFO Airport combined with weather delays from elsewhere causing airplane landings & takeoffs to back up.
-The latter problem is so persistent nationwide, that our airlines pad schedules by 10-15 minutes.
+Air travel between the two cities contends with fog delays at SFO Airport and weather-delayed planes from elsewhere that delay landings & take-offs.
+The latter problem is so persistent nationwide that airlines pad schedules by 10-15 minutes.

-In summary, California HSR is being designed for 95-97% schedule reliability vs. Air Travel’s 78-80% schedule reliability.
+Though California has old rail tunnels that withstood large earthquakes, California HSR is designed to be more resilient to large earthquakes like Japanese HSR.
+In summary, California HSR Travel is being designed for 95-97% schedule reliability vs. Air Travel’s 78-80% schedule reliability.

 California HSR Capacity, Productivity & Relaxation Advantages

-Passing through Airport Queues (security, checking & waiting for luggage, boarding and exiting airplanes) is a time-consuming hassle.
-To their credit, airports counter some Queue Time with WiFi, more power sockets, and more dining options to permit 20-45 minutes of productive or relaxing time before boarding.
-Depending on weather conditions, flights between the Los Angeles Metro Area and the San Francisco Bay Area only add 10-20 minutes of productive or relaxing time.
+Passing through Airport Queues (security, checking & waiting for luggage, boarding, and exiting airplanes) is time-consuming and often a hassle.
+To their credit, airports counter some Queue Time with WiFi, more power sockets, and more dining & retail options to permit 20-45 minutes of productive or relaxing time before boarding planes.
+Depending on weather conditions, flights between the Los Angeles Metro Area and the San Francisco Bay Area only reach cruising altitude for 10-20 minutes of productive or relaxing time.

 Unlike Air Travel, passing through train station security is a breeze.
-Station platforms are level with train floors and each train cabin has 2 doors for speedy boarding & exiting.
+Platforms are level with most train floors, and each train cabin has 2 doors for speedy boarding & exiting.
+Since many cabin doors open at once, complete exit from trains generally takes less than 30-35 seconds.
 Passengers store small luggage above them or large luggage nearby in the same cabin.
-They store & retrieve luggage even when the train is moving and walk to one of many cabin doors.
-Once the doors open, exiting trains takes 30 seconds or less.
-Like others worldwide, more people will choose California HSR to increase productive & relaxing time during intercity travel.
+They can store & retrieve luggage and walk to a cabin door, even when the train is moving.

 YouTube video